Yoast/duplicate-post/readme.txt

 = 4.5 =
 Release Date: June 28th, 2022

 Enhancements:

-* Reduces the impact of the plugin on the performance of the site by avoding useless calls on the `gettext` filter.
+* Improves the impact of the plugin on the performance of the site by avoiding useless calls on the `gettext` filter.

 Bugfixes: